| A note from the designerPeople often ask what is so special about the Spot-On Sundial and

 produced a high-quality product at a price which would make it possible

+to sell in European markets.
 The rest is history - we have so far (2010) sold nearly 1000 Spot-On

 brass sundials, mostly to customers in England, Europe, and North